UMass - Top 100 Universities in the World

 A Leader in Online Education

-UMassOnline is your entry into the Unviersity of Massachusetts online programs and courses.
+UMassOnline is your entry into the University of Massachusetts online programs and courses.

 UMass System Points of Pride:

-- Student enrollment in the five-campus UMass system is at an all-time high: topping 73,000 students in fall 2014.
-UMass graduates more than 16,000 students annually.
+- Student enrollment in the five-campus UMass system is at an all-time high: topping 73,000 students.
+In addition, UMass graduates more than 17,000 students annually.

-- 266,000 UMass graduates live in Massachusetts – there are almost 450,000 graduates of the University worldwide.
-Nearly three-quarters of recent UMass graduates stay to live and work in Massachusetts – and 60 percent remain in the state long term.
+- Nearly 280,000 UMass graduates live in Massachusetts, and there are more than 460,000 University alumni worldwide.
+About three-quarters of recent UMass graduates stay to live and work in Massachusetts – and 60 percent remain in the state long term.

 - University of Massachusetts faculty include a Nobel Laureate, Pulitzer Prize winners, members of the National Academy of Sciences, an American Book Award winner and Fulbright, Guggenheim, MacArthur and Mellon fellows.
-Twelve UMass faculty have been named to the list of the World’s Most Influential Scientific Minds of 2014.
+Eight UMass faculty members have been named to the list of the World’s Most Scientific Minds of 2015.

-- University of Massachusetts research and development expenditures reached nearly $600 million in Fiscal Year 2013.
+- University of Massachusetts research and development expenditures reached more than $629 million in Fiscal Year 2015.
 UMass ranks third in total R&D expenditures among all Massachusetts colleges and universities and fourth in New England.
-Life Sciences comprises more than half of all UMass R&D expenditures.

-- UMass is one of two university systems nationwide to have all of its campuses represented in the Carnegie Foundation’s newly released 2015 Community Engagement Classification – considered the gold-standard system for measuring the service universities provide to their local communities.
+- UMass is one of two university systems nationwide to have all of its campuses recognized with the Carnegie Foundation’s 2015 Community Engagement Classification, which is considered the gold standard for measuring the service that universities provide to their local communities.

 - UMass is a national leader in converting discoveries into innovative products that produce licensing revenue.
-UMass generated $35.5 million in licensing income in Fiscal Year 2013 and typically places in the Top 15 nationally for such revenue, according to annual Association of University Technology Managers surveys.
-Among Massachusetts colleges and universities, UMass is second only to MIT in licensing revenue.
+UMass generated $34million in licensing income in Fiscal Year 2015 and typically places in the Top 15 nationally for such revenue, according to surveys from the Association of University Technology Managers.
+Among Massachusetts colleges and universities, UMass was second only to MIT in licensing revenue in Fiscal year 2014 and UMass ranked sixth among public universities nationally.

-- The University stimulates $6.1 billion in Massachusetts economic activity annually, according to a recent UMass Donahue Institute study.
+- The University stimulates $6.2 billion in Massachusetts economic activity annually, according to a 2016 UMass Donahue Institute study.